990aa/kivixa/docs/PDF_DRAWING_AND_LOSSLESS_EXPORT.md

 ## Overview

-This document describes the advanced PDF drawing overlay system and lossless export strategies implemented for Kivixa, enabling professional PDF annotation and multiple high-quality export formats.
+This document describes the advanced PDF drawing overlay system and lossless export strategies implemented for Kivixa, enabling  PDF annotation and multiple high-quality export formats.

 ---